Planning for income and deductions can be a challenge post-TCJA

 If you pay AMT in one year on deferral items, such as depreciation adjustments, passive activity adjustments or the tax preference on ISO exercises, you may be entitled to a credit in a subsequent year.
 In effect, this takes into account timing differences that reverse in later years.

-If your income is high enough that you’re at AMT risk for 2019 or 2020, with proper planning, you may be able to avoid the AMT, reduce its impact or even take advantage of its lower maximum rate.
-(See the Chart “2019 individual income tax rate schedules.”)
+If your income is high enough that you’re at AMT risk for this year or next, with proper planning, you may be able to avoid the AMT, reduce its impact or even take advantage of its lower maximum rate.
+(See the Charts “2019 individual income tax rate schedules” and “2020 individual income tax rate schedules”.)

 To determine the right timing strategies for your situation, work with your tax advisor to assess whether: